 Delirious: UTIs, bladder infection causes (especially in the older patients) patients to become confused, delirious and at worst aggressive with ramblings of spoken nonsense.
 Their awareness to go to the toilet is impaired.

 Infection: Bladder, urinary tract infections, kidney infections attribute to weakening and relaxing of muscles resulting in incontinence.
-This may cause bladder spams.
+This may cause bladder spasms.

 Pharmaceuticals (eg, those with α-adrenergic, cholinergic, or anticholinergic properties; diuretics; sedatives) some drugs may make the bladder neck in women, and the prostate in men lax, resulting in stress incontinence.